 Aquaculture DEI: Utilizing Collaboration to Bolster Workforce Pathway Development

-The U.S. aquaculture sector faces significant workforce development challenges that could affect successful industry build-out, including labor shortages and difficulties attracting and retaining young talent.
-One opportunity to address these challenges is to enhance diversity, equity, and inclusion (DEI) practices throughout the workforce pathway, encouraging more robust industry participation and enhancing representation.
+The U.S. aquaculture sector faces significant workforce development challenges that could affect successful industry build-out, including difficulties attracting and retaining young talent.
+One opportunity to address these challenges is to enhance diversity, equity, and inclusion (DEI) practices throughout the workforce pathway, enhancing both industry participation and representation.

-Since its first convening in summer 2022, the CoP has worked to position DEI as an integrative pillar to workforce development.
-To achieve this, the group looks to connect the dots between DEI initiatives, socialize the importance of DEI with aquaculture stakeholders (including outlining DEI strategies), and support students with opportunities to access work in the industry.
+Since first convening in summer 2022, the CoP has worked to position DEI as an integrative pillar to workforce development.
+The group aims connect the dots between DEI initiatives, socialize the importance of DEI with aquaculture stakeholders, and support students with opportunities to access the work in the industry.

 Learn more about the team that leads the Aquaculture DEI project.